LucasZapico/dev.lucaszapico.2020/src/articles/building-pages-from-json-with-images.md

 ---
-title: "Building Pages from Json with Images"
+title: 'Building Pages from Json with Images'
-description: "A walk through on how to build pages with images from json data"
+description: 'A walk through on how to build pages with images from json data'
 date-created: 2020/10/19
-last-modified: 2020/10/21
+last-modified: '2020/10/27'
-isdraft: true
+isdraft: false
-categories: ["gatsby", "tutorial"]
+categories: ['gatsby', 'tutorial']
-tags: ["tutorial"]
+tags: ['tutorial']
 type: 'post'
 ---

-# Building Pages from JSON with Images in Gatsby

 ## Story

 In the latest iteration of building my portfolio I end up trying a few different approaches.
 I started using MDX which lets you embed React components into Markdown files.
 This is a really cool concept but my use case ended up poor match.
 It was necessary that my projects followed a consistent structure for a more enjoyable and consistent experience.
 I decided on the following model;

 ```mermaid
 graph LR